-This series includes nine flow charts (filed separately in the regular flat drawers in Archives storage) showing the statistics with regard to men moving through the base.
+This series includes nine flow charts showing statistics with regard to men moving through the base.
 In addition, there are manuals for processing, separating from service (“a pictorial study”) and standard operating procedures at the ORD.
-Also, researchers will find a pamphlet entitled “Roster of Officers” and a short history of the base.
+Researchers also will find a pamphlet entitled “Roster of Officers” and a short history of the base.

 In addition to certificates awarded to Younts, a drawing of him and miscellaneous newspaper clippings, this series includes an interesting flyer listing the “house rules” of the Post Officers’ Club and Younts’ membership card to the club.
 There is also a pamphlet from a general committee formed to combat venereal disease; Younts was chairman of the military committee.

 6. Prints and Drawings.
 1 folder (1 item). n.d.

 This item is a cartoonish ink and wash drawing of Paul Younts signed Ritzell.